dawu76/investment-research-notes/personal-finance/solo-401k/README.md

 ### Do I Need An EIN To Open A Solo 401k?

 [Carry.com](https://carry.com/learn/solo-401k-ein-requirement): Do I Need An EIN To Open A Solo 401k?
+- Technically, you could open a solo 401k without an EIN if you operate your business using your Social Security Number.
+- A solo 401k will need to set up its own EIN in order to set up bank accounts and brokerage accounts under the trust.
+- Getting an EIN is free and can be done online in just a few minutes.
+Usually, the IRS will issue them instantly.
+- If your business is incorporated, it’s likely you’ve already registered an EIN for your business in the past.
+When you apply for a solo 401k, you would use your business’ EIN.
+However, some sole proprietorships don’t have an EIN and just operate their business using their Social Security Number.
+While it’s possible to use your SSN rather than an EIN to open a solo 401k, it could complicate things because a solo 401k is an employer-sponsored retirement plan.
+Having an EIN allows the IRS to be able to identify your business separately from your personal account.
+- A solo 401k needs its own EIN: While you don’t need an EIN to open an account, your solo 401k will need to apply for its **own EIN, separate from your business.** A solo 401k is a retirement trust, which makes it an entity that’s separate from your business.
+The same way that a business needs an EIN to operate, a solo 401k plan also requires **its own EIN** for tax filings, opening a bank account, and opening a brokerage account.
+Investments through your solo 401k are owned by the 401k trust, **not by you or your business**.
+When you sell an asset, the IRS is able to tell that the funds are deferred since it’s owned by your solo 401k trust.
+- How do I get an EIN: In the IRS form, instead of selecting a business entity, you would select “View Additional Types” in the first step.
+On the next page, you would select “Employer Pl an (401K, Money Purchase Plan, etc.)“.
+When you’re done, the IRS will provide you an EIN specifically for your solo 401k trust.
+You can use this EIN to open separate bank and brokerage accounts under your solo 401k.

 [mysolo401k.net](https://www.mysolo401k.net/solo-401k/ein-number/): EIN Number for Solo 401k Retirement Trust
+- This page reviews the EIN application form steps, as shown in the Carry.com site.
+- Check off "View Additional Types ..." and click on "continue."
+Check off “Employer Plan (401K, Money Purchase Plan, etc.),” and click on “continue.”
+Enter you name, social security number, and check off “I am the owner, trustee…,” and click on “continue.”
+Enter your home or business address, phone number and click on "continue."
+- When we assist you in opening the solo 401(k) bank or brokerage account, the bank or the brokerage firm will ask for the EIN as they will need it for reporting purposes.
+Since a Solo 401(k) is a qualified retirement plan, it has to be **sponsored by a business entity**.
+The EIN is **for the solo 401(k), not for your  self-employed business**.

 ---